 Mixing Asian Styles to Create a Unique Space

-Being in San Diego we talk a lot about coastal and Mediterranean design styles, but Asian is more rare.
+Being in San Diego we talk a lot about coastal and Mediterranean design styles, but Asian style is more rare.
 I’ve recently had the opportunity to assist two different clients with incorporating Asian design into their homes, and it’s given me a new appreciation for this exotic look that some people call “Asian Eclectic.”

 One of those clients just moved into a Spanish house with an extensive collection of beautiful Asian accessories purchased for a previous home.
 So I was charged with trying to blend those pieces with the home’s architectural style.
 Our first task was deciding which of the client’s Asian home decor items were absolutes for the house and which could be set aside.
 For example, her master bedroom nightstands were particularly Asian in style and would have been too prominent to blend well.
 But her other bedroom furniture – such as her black rattan chairs – were less so, and we were able to incorporate those into a gorgeous ink-blue palette with cream and paprika accents.
 Carved wood nightstands and bench add to the look.
 Her three-foot-by-six-foot gold-lacquered panels provide another dramatic Asian influence on one wall.